 Minutes of Meetings

-The CAO shall maintain written minutes of Committee meetings.
+DPH shall maintain written minutes of Committee meetings.
 Draft minutes of each meeting shall be available for inspection and copying upon request no later than ten working days after the date of the meeting.

+Subcommittees

+Standing Committees

+Upon approval by a majority of the members of the Committee, standing subcommittees may be formed to advise the Committee.
+The standing subcommittees shall be composed of members of the Committee and DPH staff as deemed appropriate.
+The Chair of the Committee shall name the Chair and members of each subcommittee.

+Special Subcommittees

+Upon approval by a majority of the members of the Committee, special or ad-hoc subcommittees may be formed.
+Special subcommittees shall be formed for a specific purpose and cease to exist after completion of that purpose.
+Special subcommittees shall be composed of members of the Committee, DPH staff, and other stakeholders as deemed appropriate.

 Rules and Regulations

 The Sugary Drinks Distributor Tax Advisory Committee shall conduct a public meeting prior to the adoption, amendment or repeal of any rule or regulation, with at least ten days public notice of the proposed text.